hashirluv/bluetheme/README.md

 2. Install it and uninstall it
 3. Install bluetheme

+### Fix Big Logo
+I have used a logo with 120px width for my use.
+If you are using the default E logo, go to /bluetheme/public/css/bluetheme.css and delete line 4 which says ".app-logo {width: 120px !important;}"

 ** Please check the codes and help me refine it, in case the way i did the changes are not correct.

 #### License